-Will you come to Barcelona in Easter 2014?
-You’re probably wondering how many things you can do … Let’s see some of them!
+Will you come to Barcelona in Easter 2016?
+You are probably wondering how many things you can do … Let’s see some of them! 🙂

-The first thing to know is that in Barcelona (well, Catalunya) Holy Thursday is not a holiday.
+The first thing you should know is that in Barcelona Holy Thursday (April, 2) is not a holiday.
 You will see that all the shops are open … and it’s normal!.
 But here the following Monday (Easter Monday for us) is a holiday.

 TYPICAL EASTER RELIGIOUS EVENTS

-Although Barcelona is not a particularly religious city, during Holy Week are always held a number of religious events of all kinds.
-We recommend arriving at Barcelona go to one of the various tourist offices to inform you of which you can see.
+Barcelona is not a particularly religious city, but during Holy Week are always held a number of religious events of all kinds.
+We recommend going to one of the various Barcelona tourist offices at arrival in order to inform you about religious events on the city.
 However , we can already anticipate that the procession of L’ Hospitalet del Llobregat ( Barcelona neighboring city) is the most famous.
 Many years comes to collect up to a million people.